Exercise Electrocardiogram (ECG) Testing in Children

 Why might my child need an exercise ECG?Your child’s healthcare provider may want to do an exercise ECG if your child was born with or has symptoms of a heart problem.
 It may also be advised if your child has an irregular heart rhythm or changes in a resting ECG.

-What are the risks of an exercise ECG?Most children have very low risk for problems with exercise ECG testing.
+What are the risks of an exercise ECG for a child?Most children have very low risk for problems with exercise ECG testing.

 How do I get my child ready for an exercise ECG?Have you child wear shoes and comfortable clothing so he or she will be able to exercise during the test.